adslbarxatov/IOP/docs/privacy.md

 # 1. Introduction

-⁽¹⁾ This Policy is an actual extension of the Integrated operational policy (IOP), which provides a more detailed description of Lab’s privacy practices.
+⁽¹⁾ This Policy is an actual extension of the Integrated operational policy (IOP), which provides a more detailed description of Laboratory’s privacy practices.

 ⁽²⁾ ***Objects*** of this Policy (hereinafter referred to as ***Policy Objects***) are products (including software), materials and developments of the Laboratory.